I train a pretty rough martial art — Brazilian jiu jitsu.

-People know starting is hard, but I don’t think we talk enough about why it’s hard, or even more important, ways people can work past the challenge.
+People know starting is hard, but I don’t think we talk enough about why it’s hard, or even more important, ways people can work past that fear.

 I got a firsthand taste of this when I first got on Upwork.